Book your Spring Early Bird Package now!

 Early Action

-In brief: Increase your odds of getting into one of your top schools by applying Early Action.
-You can apply to as many as you want, but make sure to keep an eye on your workload.
+In brief: You can increase your odds of getting into one of your top schools by applying Early Action, and this often allows you to apply to one school via Early Decision as well.
+These deadlines are early and students may have multiple EA deadlines to meet, so be sure to keep an eye on your workload!

-In brief: It’s in your best interest to apply Restrictive Early Action if you’re absolutely sure that it’s your top-choice school, however, applying this way will limit your ability to apply early to other institutions.
+In brief: It’s in your best interest to apply Restrictive Early Action or Single-Choice Early Action if you’re absolutely sure of your top-choice school, even though the acceptance is not officially binding.
+However, REA will limit your ability to apply early to other institutions with the exception of public schools and scholarships/special programs.

 Rolling Admission